-From a legal perspective, the first 5G-related court cases have taken place (see “Court cases: citizens against companies” box for more information).
+From a legal perspective, the 5G-related court cases have taken place (see “Court cases: citizens against companies” box for more information).
 Insurance companies, already sceptical, are likely to continue avoiding cover for illnesses or syndromes related to electromagnetic exposure.

 There is tension growing between scientists who believe in a harmful health impact of 5G-related radiation, and those who find nothing wrong with it.

 Only in March 2019, the German Federal Office For Radiation Protection (Bfs) urged further research on possible radiation risks from radiation before the country’s 5G auction.
 “We still have very little knowledge here and will continue our research in the medium term,” said its president, Inge Paulini.